 One of these two men had a clear and realistic understanding of love.
 One of them did not.
 One of these men idealized love as the solution to all of his problems.
 One of them did not.
 One of these men was probably a narcissistic asshole.
 One of them was not.

 In our culture, many of us idealize love.
 We see it as some lofty cure-all for all of life’s problems.
 Our movies and our stories and our history all celebrate it as life’s ultimate goal, the final solution for all of our pain and struggle.
 And because we idealize love, we overestimate it.
 As a result, our relationships pay a price.

 When we believe that “all we need is love,” then like Lennon, we’re more likely to ignore fundamental values such as respect, humility, and commitment towards the people we care about.
 After all, if love solves everything, then why bother with all the other stuff—all of the hard stuff?

 But if, like Reznor, we believe that “love is not enough,” then we understand that healthy relationships require more than pure emotion or lofty passions.
 We understand that there are things more important in our lives and our relationships than simply being in love.
 And the success of our relationships hinges on these deeper and more important values.

 Three Harsh Truths About Love

-1. Love does not equal compatibility.
 Just because you fall in love with someone doesn’t necessarily mean they’re a good partner for you to be with over the long term.
-Love is an emotional process; compatibility is a logical process.
+Love is an emotional process.
+Compatibility is a logical process.
 And the two don’t bleed into one another very well.

 It’s possible to fall in love with somebody who doesn’t treat us well, who makes us feel worse about ourselves, who doesn’t hold the same respect for us as we do for them, or who has such a dysfunctional life themselves that they threaten to bring us down with them.